Elliot-QxZhang/Tutorial/README.md

 ##### Activation Functions

-An activation function is a function that is added into an artificial neural network in order to help the network learn **complex patterns** in the data.
+An activation function is a function that is added into a model to help to learn **complex patterns** in the data.

 - keep the value of the output from the neuron restricted to a certain limit.